kehindeojapa-dev/jsAlgoChallenges/README.md

 ### C26: Maximum Edge of a Triangle

 Create a function that finds the maximum range of a triangle's third edge, where the side lengths are all integers.
 Examples: nextEdge(8,10) ->17, (9,2) ->10.
+(Edabit(E))

 ### C25: How Many Vowels?